Sslaxx/Godot_Sonic_Engine/Docs/Design/Design_Document_Godot_Sonic_Engine.md

 #### STATE_MOVE_LEFT (1) / STATE_MOVE_RIGHT (2)

-See the section on player movement document for more info.
+See the section on player movement for more info.

 #### STATE_JUMPING (4)